-Sealed means that the bearing inners and outers are press fitted around the bearing balls themselves and usually a rubber or plastic seal is placed on top of the bearing balls so you cannot see them when you look at the finished product.
-The only drawback here is that sealed bearings are much harder to work on and add grease to over the life of the headset.
+Sealed means that the bearing inners and outers are press-fitted around the bearing balls themselves and usually a rubber or plastic seal is placed on top of the bearing balls so you cannot see them when you look at the finished product.
+The only drawback here is that sealed bearings are much harder to work on and add grease to the life of the headset.

 Bearings that are not sealed tend to last a little longer because you can clean and regrease them after every season.
-Notable headset brands include Chris King, Phil Woods, Paul Components, and Cane Creek.
-Be sure to keep in mind that if you get a tapered headtube that you get a headset that is compatible.
+My favorite headset brands include Chris King, Phil Woods, Paul Components, and Cane Creek.

 Step 4: The Stem